GoogleCloudPlatform/webapp2/docs/guide/routing.rst

   route will continue to point to the correct URI.
 This is less error prone and easier to maintain.
 - **Keyword arguments:** handlers can receive keyword arguments from the matched URIs.
-This is easier to use and also more maintanable than positional arguments.
+This is easier to use and also more maintainable than positional arguments.
 - **Nested routes:** routes can be extended to match more than the request path.
 We will see below a route class that can also match domains and